Overview

 Strengths

 Mutual trust is unusually high in this pairing.
 Dog reads Tiger's intentions accurately, and Tiger respects the Dog's principles even when they cause friction.
 Both partners are protective — of each other, of their family, of the friendships they value.
 The household tends to feel like a small unit standing together against the world, in a way that can be deeply meaningful for both partners.
+What's rarer still is that each admires the other's defining quality without envying it: the Dog genuinely respects the Tiger's courage, the Tiger genuinely respects the Dog's integrity, and neither feels diminished by the comparison.
+That clean admiration, free of rivalry, is part of why the pairing feels so safe — both partners are looking up at each other from solid ground.

 Friction points